stancl/tenancy-docs/source/docs/v3/quickstart.blade.md

 ],
 ```

->If you're using Laravel Sail, no changes required:
+>If you're using Laravel Sail, no changes required.

 ## Tenant routes {#tenant-routes}